stevavoliajvar/stop_cloudflare/what-to-do.md

 ![](image/anonexist.jpg)

 - Using Cloudflare will increase chances of an outage.
 Visitors can't access to your website if your server is down  *or Cloudflare is down*.
 Did you really think [Cloudflare never go down](https://www.ibtimes.com/cloudflare-down-not-working-sites-producing-504-gateway-timeout-errors-2618008)?
+Another [sample](https://twitter.com/Jedduff/status/1097875615997399040).

 - Do you need HTTPS certificate?
 Use "[Let's Encrypt](https://letsencrypt.org/)" or just buy it from CA company.